 The Renwick Gallery is home to the Smithsonian American Art Museum's program of contemporary craft and decorative arts.
 The Renwick building, a National Historic Landmark, is the first built expressly as an art museum in the United States, and is considered one of the first and finest examples of Second Empire architecture in America.
 It is located steps from the White House in the heart of historic federal Washington.
-The building was reopened after a major renovation in 2015.
+The building underwent a major renovation from 2013 to 2015.

 The construction of the Renwick building marked an important moment in the cultural history of the United States, as it was the first time a building had been designed expressly as an art museum, and helped to introduce a new style of architecture to Washington and to the nation.

 Renwick was inspired by the Louvre’s newest addition in Paris and modeled the gallery in the Second Empire style that was then the height of French fashion.
 His design integrated the pavilions, mansard roofs and double columns that he saw in France with his own creative interpretation of proportions, details and architectural elements.
 The words “Dedicated to Art” were inscribed in stone above the front entrance.
 The result was a building unlike anything else in the United States at the time, popularizing a style that soon spread throughout the country.
 Upon its completion following the Civil War, Senator Charles Sumner and The Philadelphia Bulletin dubbed the building “The American Louvre,” and the museum helped to establish Washington as a cultural center.